 The Forty Mile Bush

 The portion of the Seventy Mile Bush south of the Manawatū River was known as the Forty Mile Bush.
 In 1872 the first southern Wairarapa settlers arrived in Wellington on the England.
 The ship’s doctor was incompetent and an outbreak of measles claimed 14 Scandinavians, who were buried at sea.
-Crossing the Rimutaka Range proved a novel experience for plain-dwelling Danes.
-At Masterton the green-starved settlers gathered watercress for their evening meal.
+Crossing the Remutaka Range proved a novel experience for plain-dwelling Danes.
+At Masterton the greens-starved settlers gathered watercress for their evening meal.
 Intrigued Māori picked up on the often heard ‘Ja, ja’ (yes, yes), dubbing them ‘Yaya’.

 After crossing the Ruamāhanga River they found 1,000-year-old trees looming up from a thicket of ferns, shrubs and supplejack – a far cry from the open silver birch and fir forests of their homelands.
 Crude huts were built at what was labelled ‘the Scandinavian Camp’.
 Two towns were planned at Mauriceville and Eketāhuna (Mellemskov – ‘between woods’ in Danish).